-When UniteCT closed the application process in early 2022, the Connecticut legislature allocated \$5 million to the Department of Housing for eviction prevention programs, of which \$1.5 million will fund a "rent bank" aimed at assisting tenants and rental property owners with back rent owed and avoiding eviction.
-In September 2022, Connecticut received an additional \$11.2 million from the United States Department of the Treasury through the Emergency Rental Assistance 1 reallocation process, which will be used to fund an Eviction Prevention Fund.
+&lt;sup>31 Monk, Ginny.
+"CT state budget designates \$5 million for eviction prevention programs."
+The CT Mirror.
+May 2022.

+Assistance 1 reallocation process, which will be used to fund an Eviction Prevention Fund.
 Applications for the Eviction Prevention Fund are scheduled to open in early January 2023.
 In addition, tenants who previously applied to UniteCT but had their applications closed because they were not fully submitted by March 31, 2022 may be able to access additional assistance, and will be contacted by the program if they are eligible for assistance.